rnosov/simpleform/README.md

 ## Introduction

 `SimpleForm` is intended to be a basic building block of reasonably simple React forms.
-Currently it is styled for Bootstrap 4.
+Currently, it is styled for Bootstrap 4.
 The idea is to be able to create simple React forms very quickly and efficiently.
-Having said that, you might want to use higher level components such as [React Checkout](https://www.npmjs.com/package/react-checkout) instead of using `SimpleForm` directly.
+Having said that, you might want to use downstream packages such as [React Checkout](https://www.npmjs.com/package/react-checkout) and [Redux SimpleForm](https://www.npmjs.com/package/redux-simpleform) instead of using `SimpleForm` directly.

 To install the package run the following command in the command prompt: